 Studies have shown that the experience and operative volume of the surgeon is paramount in achieving the optimal results with the lowest complications.
-Dr. Frank Isik is one of the few plastic surgeons in the Pacific Northwest with the clinical volume and vast experience to offer all methods of breast reconstruction.
+Dr. Frank Isik is one of the few plastic surgeons in Seattle with the clinical volume and vast experience to offer all methods of breast reconstruction.

 My experience with Dr. Isik was excellent including an excellent outcome.
-If I need anything in the future I would ask him to evaluate and treat as needed.
+If I need anything in the future I would ask him to evaluate and treat as needed.– Patient, Seattle, WA

 Stage I: Creation of a Breast Mound